jeffelin/Embedded_Face/mmwaves_sensor/README.md

 # mmwave_sensor code for SEED MR24HPC1

-Run code for various definitions of hexadecimals and bytes.
+Run code for various definitions of hexadecimals and bytes @spy_mmtest.py